No cost tuition for high school students

 The benefits of starting college early are many.
-You will save money because Northeast offers one of the lowest tuition rates in the state.
 The grades and credits earned can be used towards a degree at Northeast or transferred to another college.
 You will also be familiar with the college environment before your first day of college.
 Typically, students who take college credit courses during high school are twice as likely to attend college after graduation.

 The Early College Program provides the opportunity for currently enrolled high school students to register in college credit courses.
 This includes dual credit courses and college-credit only classes.

 Early College students may enroll in courses that are 1000 level or higher.
 Mandatory Placement requirements apply to anyone taking math and/or English classes.
 Guidelines can be found on the Northeast website or by contacting the Northeast Testing Center.

 For dual credit courses and college-credit classes, Early College students must complete an Early College application.
 This application can be found below on the Northeast website.

 The credits and grades earned will become part of the student's permanent Northeast transcript.
 An Early College student who plans to attend Northeast after high school graduation must submit an official Application for Admission.

 Click the Apply for Admission button above and follow these steps: